metrc/VisualizationLibrary/README.md

 ## Usage

-Load the package in your R script or R your Markdown file:
+Load the package in your R script or R Markdown file:

 ```R
 library(VisualizationLibrary)